 The second variable we use as an instrument is the number of founders of each firm.
 We believe that this variable also satisfies the conditions necessary for a valid instrument.
-First, the probability that the current CEO is one of the founders is mechanically increasing in the number of founders, although since one founder often plays a more dominant role than the others we expect this correlation to be weaker than in the case of our other instrument.13
+First, the probability that the current CEO is one of the founders is mechanically increasing in the number of founders, although since one founder often plays a more dominant role than the others we expect this correlation to be weaker than in the case of our other instrument.14 Second, it should be fairly exogenous in our setup.
+In particular, the number of founders is unlikely to have any direct effect on firm performance years after the founding event.